canonical/pycloudlib/docs/design.rst

 cloud-init
 ----------

 The images are expected to have cloud-init in them to properly start.
-When an instance is started or during launch, the instance is checked for the boot complete file that cloud-init produces.
+When an instance is started, or during launch, the instance is checked for the boot complete file that cloud-init produces.

 Instances
 =========